stratosphereips/StratosphereTestingFramework/README.md

 iflscience.com
 [*] Connection has note id 59
 ```
-- Looking at the labels
+- Looking at the labels (For more information about the labelling process see [labels](docs/labels.md)
 ```
 stf > labels -l +----+---------------------------------------+---------+----------------------------------------+